-Central Work World
+Marginal Work World Central Work World

-Wages - high
+Wages - low Wages - high

-Promotional possibilities - high
+Promotional possibilities - low Promotional possibilities - high

-Training opportunities - high
+Training opportunities - low Training opportunities - high

-Fringe benefits - high
+Fringe benefits - low Fringe benefits - high

-Unemployment - low
+Unemployment - high Unemployment - low

 Because job security is low (and hence economic security), personal planning for the future is rendered extremely difficult for those in the marginal work force compared with their central work world counterparts.
-The wage structure in the marginal work force is, furthermore, undifferentiated by age, experience and qualifications 8.
+The wage structure in the marginal work force is, furthermore, undifferentiated by age, experience and qualifications.
 Consequently, the marginal worker lacks official indicators to mark the progress of his or her status as a worker.
 In a very real sense it could be argued that the marginal worker has no real "career", if that concept is to be taken literally: there is no staged progression of task complexity and responsibility; marginal workers move geographically from job to job; they are not "socially" mobile.